Anesthesiology and Perioperative Medicine

 Adult Urgent Care Clinic (AUCC) on the first floor of Pavilion A on the Denver Health Main Campus.
 Please note that the small but efficient PAC staff sees over 3000 patients each year, playing a vital role in ensuring the safety of our pre-surgical patients.
 PAC appointments are usually brief (less than an hour), and the schedule fills very rapidly.
 Please arrive early.
 Patient who miss their PAC appointments often must have their surgery cancelled or postponed.

 Patients scheduled for surgery at Denver Health may be assigned to have their procedure in our Ambulatory Surgery Center.
 This center is designed to provide a relaxed and pleasant experience for our patients and their families on the day of their operation.

 At Denver Health, our obstetric Anesthesia Care Team works closely with our

-Denver Health functions under the Anesthesia Care Team model which includes Physician Anesthesiologists (MD or DO) and Certified Registered Nurse Anesthetists (CRNA) as well as Anesthesia Technicians, Advanced Practice Providers and administrative staff.
-Denver Health is a teaching hospital closely affiliated with the University of Colorado School of Medicine and all of the physician anesthesiologist serve as faculty at the medical school.
+Denver Health functions under the Anesthesia Care Team model which includes Physician Anesthesiologist (MD or DO) and a Certified Registered Nurse Anesthetist (CRNA).
+Denver Health is a teaching hospital closely affiliated with the University of Colorado School of Medicine and all of our physician anesthesiologist serve as faculty at the medical school.
 Since one of the primary goals of Denver Health is to train the next generation of health care providers, your care team may also include an anesthesiology resident physician or a Student Registered Nurse Anesthetist (SRNA).

 View a complete list of Denver Health